sidecartridge/sidecart-site-dev-docs/sidecartridge-tos/getting-startedV2.md

 This section provides guidance on the initial steps to start working with the SidecarTridge TOS emulator.
 It includes prerequisites, hardware installation instructions, software setup, and configuration.
 By following the procedures outlined in this and the upcoming sections, users can ensure a smooth start to their journey with the SidecarTridge TOS emulator.

+{: .warning}
+The instructions in this section are valid for the SidecarTridge TOS v1, v2, and v3 boards.

 <figure class="video_container" style="position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; max-width: 100%; background: #000;">
     <iframe style="position: absolute; top: 0; left: 0; width: 100%; height: 100%; border: 0;"
         src="https://www.youtube-nocookie.com/embed/rzN72bL8n3Y?iv_load_policy=3&amp;modestbranding=1&amp;playsinline=1&amp;showinfo=0&amp;rel=0&amp;enablejsapi=1;loading=lazy"